 Optimizing Software Development with STLC

-The focus of agile is producing working software products through short iterations of effort using less documentation.
-As discussed earlier, this provides more flexibility for the project team as well as better change management.
+The focus of agile methodology is producing working software products through short iterations using less documentation.
+As discussed earlier, this provides more flexibility for the project team, as well as better change management.

-Another benefit of agile development is the ability of the enterprise to rapidly release products at the end of each iteration.
-This allows the IT team to provide business users with a steady stream of continuous value through new functionality and updated, customer-centric product releases.
+Another benefit of agile development is the ability of the IT team to rapidly release products at the end of each iteration.
+As a result, the enterprise can provide business users with a steady stream of value through new functionality and updated, customer-centric product releases.

 This is known as continuous delivery.